JetBrains/kotlin-web-site/docs/reference/java-interop.md

 #### Nullability annotations

 Java types which have nullability annotations are represented not as platform types, but as actual nullable or non-null Kotlin types.
-Currently, the compiler supports the JetBrains flavor of the nullability annotations (`@Nullable` and `@NotNull` from the `org.jetbrains.annotations` package.
+Currently, the compiler supports the [JetBrains flavor of the nullability annotations](https://www.jetbrains.com/idea/help/nullable-and-notnull-annotations.html)
+(`@Nullable` and `@NotNull` from the `org.jetbrains.annotations` package).

 ### Mapped types